 “I was on a trip with my husband, and midway through I came down with the flu, so we went home earlier than planned.
 Because we had to suddenly cut our trip short, we lost all of the money we'd paid for the hotel and activities at our final destination.

-Good for: travellers who book activities with hefty deposits, longer-term stays, and prepaid accommodations in multiple destinations
+Good for: travelers who book activities with hefty deposits, longer-term stays, and prepaid accommodations in multiple destinations

-Skip it: travellers using frequent flier miles, or staying with family/friends
+Skip it: travelers using frequent flier miles, or staying with family/friends

 Trip Delay Insurance

 Trip delay insurance covers unexpected hotel room costs, transportation costs, and meals as a result of the travel delay.
 Unexpected travel delays are all too common, so being able to affordably add this coverage to your trip could really be worthwhile.

 “We were on vacation in Europe, and after three days in Lisbon, Portugal, we headed to the airport to catch an evening flight to our next city—only to find out it was delayed due to a staffing shortage.
 Since we wouldn’t be able to fly out until the following day, we had to book a last-minute room at a hotel near the airport and spend the next day traveling instead of sightseeing.”

 people who like to sleep in beds, anyone traveling during the current staffing shortage